tobias-weiss-ai-xr/opendesk-edu/README.md

 [overview on the releases](https://gitlab.opencode.de/bmi/opendesk/deployment/sovereign-workplace/-/releases) of this project.

-Please find a list of the artefacts related to the release either in the source code archive attached to the release or in the files from the release's git-tag:
+Please find a list of the artifacts related to the release either in the source code archive attached to the release or in the files from the release's git-tag:
 - `./helmfile/environments/default/images.yaml`
 - `./helmfile/environments/default/charts.yaml`